westonpace/papr-book-club/README.md

 Meetings will be over Google Meet.
 They will be one hour long.
 Finding a compatible time zone will probably be impossible but we can try.
 One person will be responsible for leading the discussion.
 That person will need to prepare study questions, examples, etc. and be prepared.
 This unlucky person may always be me or maybe some others will volunteer.
 I will lead the first meeting.

 Currently, we need to find a compatible time zone.
-Please post your availability below, in UTC.
+Please post your availability on the Wiki.

-* Weston - 24 hours (I'll make it work, although I'd rather avoid 11:00 - 15:00 UTC if possible)